FuDGE2023/fudge/competitors/NAT/README.md

 * --extension --> dataset extension
 * --perc_train --> train set percentage
 * --validation_set --> True if the computation has to be on the validation set, False for the test set
+* --need_regressor --> True if the dataset can have multiple operations per timestamp, False otherwise

 Steps to run the experiments: